akhodakivskiy/VimFx/documentation/questions-and-answers.md

 No, but clicking on any command in it opens VimFx’s settings page in the Add-ons Manager and automatically selects the text input for that command.
-Tip: Use the `zF` command to click without using the mouse.
+Tip: Use the `eb` command to click without using the mouse.

 ## Will VimFx provide advanced Find features?